Our Guide to Types of Rice: Varieties, Uses & Cooking Tips

 Rice cookers are great, convenient ways to make tasty rice for your cooking.
 They use the absorption method to cook rice.

-Rice cookers consist of a main body, an inner container which holds the rice and water, an electric heating element powered by mains, and a thermostat.
+Rice cookers consist of a main body and an inner container which holds the rice and water.
+The inside also contains an electric heating element powered by mains as well as a thermostat.

 If you are cooking rice regularly then we strongly recommend investing in a good rice cooker for several reasons.
 Firstly, rice cookers are easy to use and offer consistent results and convenience.
 They also have advanced features like keep-warm functions and fuzzy logic, which cater to different types of rice.